juchong/ADIS16448-RoboRIO-Driver/README.md

 - Offset compensation calculated at runtime

 Tutorial videos, how-to guides, and additional resources can be found on the [ADI FIRST Robotics Wiki Page](https://wiki.analog.com/first/first_robotics_donation_resources).

+## Why isn't your example code working?
+A bug was introduced in the 2019 kickoff RoboRIO image which broke "Auto SPI."
+All ADI sensors currently offered to FRC teams rely on this feature to synchronously capture IMU data and feed it to the Zynq CPU for processing.
+The source of the bug was traced back to a RoboRIO image packaging issue and could be temporarily resolved on a v12 image by connecting to the serial/SSH terminal on the RoboRIO and executing the command "updateNIDrivers".
+This command forces the RoboRIO to re-compile the affected kernel module and fully resolves the issue.
+As of 01/17/2019, NI has released an updated installer (2019.1.0) that includes a pre-patched RoboRIO image (v13).

 ## What programming languages are supported?
 The IMU driver currently supports all three official FRC languages (C++, Java, and LabVIEW).
 Raw sensor rate outputs, accumulated sensor outputs, and Kalman/Madgwick outputs are supported for all languages.